The Human League: History

-1970s: Early years
+1977–1980: Early years, Reproduction, and Travelogue

-Before adopting the name the Human League, the band briefly had two previous incarnations.
-In early 1977, Martyn Ware and Ian Craig Marsh, who had met at youth arts project Meatwhistle, were both working as computer operators.
+In early 1977, Ian Craig Marsh and Martyn Ware, who had met at youth arts project Meatwhistle, were both working as computer operators.
 Their musical collaboration combined pop music (such as glam rock and Tamla Motown) with avant-garde electronic music.
-With the price of electronic components dropping in the mid-1970s, equipment became more affordable for the average consumer; Ware and Marsh purchased a Korg 700S synthesizer together and learned how to play it.
+With the price of electronic components dropping in the mid-1970s, equipment became more affordable for the average consumer; Marsh and Ware purchased a Korg 700S synthesizer together and learned how to play it.
 Their musical reputation spread, and they were invited to play at a friend's 21st birthday party.
-For the party, Ware and Marsh formed themselves into an informal band called The Dead Daughters.
-Their live highlight was a rendition of the theme of the British TV series Doctor Who.

-After a few more low-key, private performances, Ware and Marsh decided to officially form a band.
+For the party, Marsh and Ware formed themselves into an informal band called The Dead Daughters.
+After a few more low-key, private performances, Marsh and Ware decided to officially form a band.
 Joined by their friend Adi Newton and another synthesizer (a Roland System-100), they formed The Future and began to create music in their own rehearsal facility in a disused cutlery workshop in the centre of Sheffield.
-Although The Future was never signed and did not release material commercially at the time, a collection of demos from this period was released retrospectively on CD in 2002 titled The Golden Hour of the Future, mixed by Richard X. The association with Adi Newton was short; Newton left The Future and went on to form Clock DVA.
-Ware at this point decided that he needed a singer rather than another keyboard player.
-The reason for this was twofold: record companies had been reluctant to sign The Future, as they could not offer any "marketable" songs, and therefore a talented singer was required for any chance of commercial success; also the group only owned two synthesizers and could not afford a third.
+The association with Adi Newton was short; Newton left The Future and went on to form Clock DVA.
+Ware at this point decided that they needed a singer rather than a third synthesizer player.